igeryoung/AppointmentApp/server/api-docs/notes/post-note.md

 - For updating, always include the current `version` to prevent conflicts
 - On conflict (409), fetch the latest note, merge if needed, and retry with correct version
 - Use `pagesData` for new implementations (supports multi-page notes)
+- When `eventData` is included, the server will auto-create the event if it doesn't exist and update the event metadata (name, phone, types, etc.) before saving the note.
+This keeps the schedule in sync with the device after auto-save.
 - `strokesData` is maintained for backward compatibility with older clients
 - Both `pagesData` and `strokesData` should be valid JSON strings
 - Server automatically increments version on each save